Deep in the Heart of DROUGHT

 “Wildlife has also been a factor, specifically with drip irrigation,” adds Ivan Giraldo, president of Austin-based Clean Scapes.
 “Animals such as squirrels and rats are turning to these drip lines as a water source, and are chewing through many of the hoses.”
 Clean Scapes services Central Texas, from the northwest areas of Austin to San Antonio, and the hill country including Bastrop to Fredericksburg.

-Ben Collinsworth of Native Land Design says his employees have been paying more attention to the efficiency of their irrigation systems.
-“With the limited water windows we have in many markets, if a system isn’t operating at peak performance, we are exponentially losing water to our plant material and grass,” Collinsworth points out.
+Ben Collinsworth of Native Land Design says his employees have been paying more attention than ever to the efficiency of their irrigation systems.
+"With the limited water windows we have in many markets, if a system isn't operating at peak performance, we are exponentially losing water to our plant material and grass," Collinsworth points out.
 Based in Austin, Native Land Design also has branches serving San Antonio, Houston and the Rio Grande Valley.

 Collinsworth is excited to see the emergence of new technology that will help his company remotely control sites, allow stack valves to run simultaneously, and provide daily alerts on flow output.
 “We think that the present conditions will help us implement some of these new technologies on our properties by displaying the importance of the control it can give us as the contractor,” Collinsworth says.